 Sources & Disclosures:

-Copyright © 2019 Beaumont Financial Partners, LLC DBA Beaumont Capital Management (BCM).
+Copyright © 2020 Beaumont Capital Management LLC.
 All rights reserved.

 As with all investments, there are associated inherent risks including loss of principal.
 An investment cannot be made directly in an index.

 Performance data shown represents past performance and is no guarantee of future results.